ff6347/debateclub-firecrawled/README.md

 Think of it as your personal web librarian and summarizer for all those interesting links scattered across your notes.

-(Actually this scratches my own itch for work at HBK-BS to provide the students with some links for our upcoming AI debateclub event.)
+(Actually this scratches my own itch for work at HBK-BS to provide the students with some links for our upcoming AI debateclub event.
+See the frontend code over here: https://github.com/ff6347/debateclub-fe and the deployed site there 👉🏾 https://debateclub.inpyjamas.dev)

 ## Features 🚀